-Commercial ranges, along with charbroilers, griddles and , are generally the best used equipment purchase if they are gas and not electric.
+Gas commercial ranges, along with gas charbroilers and griddles, are generally the best used equipment purchase.
 The reason for this is commercial gas ranges have few moving parts and are generally easier to repair than electric.

-You should take the time and opportunity to check out the commercial range carefully.
-Also, make sure you determine which type of gas the appliance uses, propane (LP) or natural.
-This is usually noted on a tag on the rear of the unit or behind the bottom kick plate located beneath the oven door on most ranges.
+Take the time to check out a used commercial range carefully.
+Also, make sure to determine which type of gas the appliance uses, propane (LP) or natural.
+On most ranges, this is usually noted with a tag on the rear of the unit or behind the bottom kick plate located beneath the oven door.
 If there is a gas regulator still attached to the gas connection pipe in the rear of the unit, it is possible to tell from the label on the top of the regulator.
 If the regulator is marked 3”-6”WC, it is natural gas.
 5”-12”WC signifies propane gas.
-If the appliance you are looking at doesn’t use the type of gas your operation is equipped for it’s best to move on.
+If the appliance you are looking at doesn’t use the type of gas your operation is equipped for, it’s best to move on.
 Conversion is costly and requires a qualified technician to do the work.

-Tip: Plan on having a gas technician test any purchased gas equipment for leaks or operational defects.
-The cost of testing and start up is money well spent and can eliminate the threat of dangerous conditions.
-If the price is right (be sure to add the cost of the tech evaluation), commercial gas ranges, charbroilers, griddles and open burner units can be a great place to save money and still get a serviceable piece of equipment.
+Tip: Plan on having a gas technician test any used gas equipment you purchase for leaks or operational defects.
+The cost of testing is money well spent, as it can eliminate the threat of dangerous conditions.
+If the price is right (be sure to add the cost of the tech evaluation), commercial gas ranges, charbroilers, griddles and open burner units can be a great place to save money while still receiving a serviceable piece of equipment.

-The world of is a different matter.
-Gas fryers are one of the major causes of kitchen grease fires in foodservice operations because they bring together open flames (of the gas burners) and flammable grease (the oil you use in frying.)
-When these two items are directly combined the result is fire.
+Commercial fryers are a different matter.
+Gas fryers are one of the major causes of kitchen grease fires in foodservice operations because they bring together open flames (of the gas burners) and flammable grease (the oil you use in frying).
+When these two items are directly combined, the result is fire.

 The only thing separating these two highly flammable components in fryers is a layer of thin steel in the fryer tank.
 The problem with a used fryer is that often it has been sitting somewhere, for quite a while, with an empty tank.
-If the tank is mild steel it has most likely begun to rust.
-The rust creates tiny pinholes in the metal initially which can eat through the tank completely.
-These cannot be easily seen and the only way to find them is to fill the tank with water or oil and check beneath the tank to see if it drips.
+If the tank is mild steel, it has most likely begun to rust.
+The rust can create tiny pinholes in the metal, which can eventually eat through the tank completely.
+What’s worse, these pinholes of rust cannot always be seen.
+The only way to find them is to fill the tank with water or oil and check beneath the tank to see if it drips.
 Unfortunately, sometimes even this does not make leaks apparent.

-When the fryer is turned on the application of heat from the burners causes the metal to expand and that’s when the dripping starts.
+When the fryer is turned on, the heat from the burners will cause the metal to expand, and that’s when the dripping starts.
 The only reliable way to test a fryer is to fill it with oil, hook it up to a gas supply and turn it on.
-You’ll also want to check to see if the thermostat works correctly using a long, deep fat thermometer.
+You’ll also want to check to see if the thermostat works correctly by using a long, deep fat thermometer.

 For most people, it is simply not worth the effort to do all this.
-With economical, new commercial fryers available for less than $700 used fryers are not the place to save your money.
-Most new commercial fryers come with a warranty on the frypot so you are covered in the event of failure.
+With new commercial fryers available for less than $700, used fryers are not the place to save your money.
+Most new commercial fryers also come with a warranty on the fry pot so you can be covered in the event of failure.
 Not to mention the peace of mind factor!

-The expense of buying new commercial refrigeration equipment such as a new or a refrigerated pizza prep table causes many operators to seek out used equipment.
-With this, as with the gas equipment, a certified technician can be the operator’s best friend when evaluating items for purchase.
+Many restaurant owners seek out used equipment when faced with searching for commercial refrigerators, such as a reach-in unit or a pizza prep table.
+With this, as with the gas equipment, a certified technician can be an owner’s best friend when evaluating items for purchase.

-Most self contained commercial refrigerators (the entire refrigeration system is built into the unit) are easy to test.
+Most self-contained commercial refrigerators are easy to test.
 The two main things are as follows: